GainiZh/Classic-Arcade-Game/README.md

 ## How to play

+- To play the game download the files and save them in a folder.
+Then open the file index.html in a browser.
 - Player can move to the right, left, up and down by pressing appropriate keys (left, right, up and down)
 - Using keys the player should avoid bugs
 - If the player collides with an enemy, the game starts again
 - If the player reaches the water on the other side, the player wins.

 ## Built with